-- AP US History or US History, Minimum Grade of 80% - Algebra II, Minimum Grade of 80%:
+• AP US History or US History and Advanced Algebra (Minimum Grade of 80% in both)

-Recommended Summer Preparation: Read a book and listen to a Podcast from teacher created list.
+Recommended Summer Preparation: Read a book and listen to a Podcast from a teacher created list.

 Psychology:

 Description: This course is equivalent to a one-semester, introductory college course in psychology.
 Explore the ideas, theories, and methods of the scientific study of behavior and mental processes.
 You'll examine the concepts of psychology through reading and discussion and you'll analyze data from psychological research studies.